 Finally, templates should not be developed in a vacuum.
 Template development should be a collaborative effort between the Project Office, Solution Engineering, and the Template Prime.
 The people who are familiar with the project scope need to work together with the Project Managers, Site Engineers, Advanced Engineer, and the Tools and Methods developers in order to successfully implement an SIR template.
 The template needs to be thoroughly reviewed, as does its rendering in SDE Mobile, to ensure it covers only what’s needed for the project and that the Site Engineers in the field will be able to use it in SDE Mobile quickly and easily.

 Training

-Template Editor training and short, “How to…” videos can be found at this link: https://sde.internal.ericsson.com/courses/courses_template_editor.html.
+Template Editor training and short, “How to…” videos can (jz was here as well) be found at this link: https://sde.internal.ericsson.com/courses/courses_template_editor.html.